 How Do the Abdominal Muscles Work?

-The rectus abdominis is the largest and most prominent abdominal muscle.
+is the largest and most prominent abdominal muscle.
 It is long and flat and runs from the ribs down to the pubis.
 It connects to the xiphoid process which is at the bottom of the sternum.
 This muscle supports the body when moving the head, arms or legs.
+The transverse abdominis

 Are All Muscles Created Equal For Men and Women?